Ajay3007/Ajay3007/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Ajay Kumar Gupt!
 ![Twitter Follow](https://img.shields.io/twitter/follow/4j4ycfd?label=Follow%20me%20on%20tweeter&style=social)

+I am a Software Engineer specializing in C++, Java and Python.
+I like working on large scale applications in Software Development and Android Development.

+I have worked on various projects using different technologies like Java, Python and Augmented Reality to make my project interesting and useful.

+Apart from that I love to learn new programming languages and technologies and solve difficult real world problems with modern technology and coding standards.

 <!--
 **Ajay3007/Ajay3007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.